 - Conduct Four-Factor Analyses.

 As the 2nd planning period evolves, Trinity will continue to follow the RPOs/states to remain current with regional developments.
-For more information, contact your local Trinity office at (800) 229-6655 for assistance in determining what your RPO/state is planning, helping to decipher RPO methodologies and how they may impact your site, preparing comments on proposed methodologies and photochemical modeling, and conducting site-specific evaluations.
+Learn more about Trinity's Regional Haze Support services or call us at (800) 229-6655 for assistance in determining what your RPO/state is planning, helping to decipher RPO methodologies and how they may impact your site, preparing comments on proposed methodologies and photochemical modeling, and conducting site-specific evaluations.

 1 Technical Guidance on Tracking Visibility Progress for the Second Implementation Period of the Regional Haze Rule.
 (December 20, 2018).